A partial government shutdown is about to hit the Department of Homeland Security. Here’s what that means

 By Tami Luhby, CNN

-(CNN) — The Department of Homeland Security could be ensnared by a partial government shutdown if Congress does not fund the agency by the end of Friday.
-But nearly all DHS workers would remain on the job — even if many wouldn’t get paid until the lapse ends — and the public probably wouldn’t notice much of a change.
+(CNN) — The Department of Homeland Security is set to be ensnared by a partial government shutdown as Congress has not acted to fund the agency by the end of Friday.
+But nearly all DHS workers will remain on the job — even if many won’t get paid until the lapse ends — and the public probably won’t notice much of a change.

 DHS is the last federal agency lacking funding for the remainder of fiscal year 2026, which runs through September 30.
 Since the record-long shutdown ended in mid-November, lawmakers have passed a series of spending bills for the rest of the government.